MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_script_or_console.md

 **This Class was made for development and testing purpose.
 Please do not use on production environment.**

-First you should be able to `require 'mail'` and `require 'mail_plugger'` to get started.
+First, you should be able to `require 'mail'` and `require 'mail_plugger'` to get started.

 ## SMTP